-Bits Description 3 Transmitter In-Band FCS Enable .
+Bits Description 6 Reserved 5 Transmit Flow Control Enable .
+When this bit is 1, asserting the pause_req signal causes the Ethernet MAC core to send a flow control frame out from the transmitter as described in Transmitting a Pause Frame, page 52.
+When this bit is 0, asserting the pause_req signal has no effect.
+4 Transmitter Jumbo Frame Enable .
+When this bit is 1, the Ethernet MAC transmitter allows frames larger than the maximum legal frame length specified in IEEE Standard 802.3-2008 [Ref 1] to be sent.
+When set to 0, the Ethernet MAC transmitter only allows frames up to the legal maximum to be sent.
+3 Transmitter In-Band FCS Enable .
 When this bit is 1, the Ethernet MAC transmitter expects the FCS field to be pass in by the client as described in Transmission with In-Band FCS Passing, page 37.
 When it is 0, the Ethernet MAC transmitter appends padding as required, compute the FCS and append it to the frame.
 2 Transmitter VLAN Enable .
 When this bit is set to 1, the transmitter allows the transmission of VLAN tagged frames.
 1 Transmitter Enable .
 When this bit is set to 1, the transmitter is operational.
 When set to 0, the transmitter is disabled.
-0 Transmitter Reset.
-When this bit is 1, the Ethernet MAC transmitter is held in reset.This signal is an input to the reset circuit for the transmitter block.
-See Resets, page 29 special for detailed
+0 Transmitter Reset .
+When this bit is 1, the Ethernet MAC transmitter is held in reset. inits signal is an input to the reset circuit for the transmitter block.
+See Resets, page 29 special for defails.